 Abundant and healthy populations of pollinators can improve fruit set and quality, and increase fruit size.
 In farming situations this increases production per hectare.
 In the wild, biodiversity increases and wildlife food sources increase.
-Much of the land in the Aspen Parkland ecoregion has been converted to agriculture with a large diversity of crops including oilseeds, wheat and other cereals, forage crops, and specialty crops.
-Many rely on native and honey bees for pollination.
+Cereals, oilseeds, and pulses are some of the crop types grown in the Lake Manitoba Plain ecoregion.
+Many benefit from native and honey bee pollination.
 Honey bees pollinate more than \$4 billion worth of crops in Canada each year.